gvwilson/thirdbit/src/fiction/iffy/index.md

 "So now you want me to go an' talk th' machines into leavin' you to it?"

-Doctor Johel shook her head and gestured at the ring, the lasers, and the incongruous pink chair.
+Doctor Johel shook her head and gestured at the ring, the cylinders, and the incongruous pink chair.
 "Not quite.
-Not *now*.
-I want you to talk to them a hundred and forty years ago."
+I want you to talk to become them."

 </section>